awcodes/filament-table-repeater/README.md

     ->emptyLabel('There is no platform registered.')
 ```

+Alternatively, you can hide the empty label with `emptyLabel(false)`.

 ### Without Header

 Sometimes we don't want to have the table header at all.
 To achieve this, use the `withoutHeader()` method.